toot-community/blog/content/posts/open-sourcing-toot-community.md

 draft: true
 ---

 Open source software has been one of my very first introductions to computing.
-Way back in 1996 I got to install Red Hat Linux on a hand-me-down IBM PC what led to me learning more about the inner working of computers than I could have ever imagined.
+Way back in 1995 I got to install Red Hat Linux on a hand-me-down IBM PC and that led to me learn more about the inner working of computers than I could have ever imagined.
 A love for simple, open source software was born and I carried that forward by always open sourcing as much of my work as I can.
 To this day, even though my operating system is closed source, most software I'm using is open source.

 <!-- more -->